input-output-hk/mithril/docs/root/manual/developer-docs/nodes/mithril-aggregator.md

 :::tip

-You can use the `--json` option in order to display results in `JSON` format for the `list` command:
+To display results in `JSON` format for the `list` command, simply use the `--json` option:

 ```bash
 ./mithril-aggregator era list --json
 ```

-You should see something like
+You should see something like:

 ```bash
 ["thales"]